 Stock Performance: −37.91%

 StubHub went public in mid-September 2025.
-The company priced the IPO at $23.50 per share and sold about 34 million shares, raising roughly $800 million in gross proceeds.
-The shares started trading on the NYSE under STUB.
+The company priced its IPO at $23.50 and raised approximately 34 million shares for $800 million in gross proceeds.
+The stock was listed on the NYSE and had the ticker symbol STUB.

 8. Bullish